Aimeedeer/coconut-report/content/about.md

 I love hand drip Kenya coffee and always try to find new, fresh roasted coffee beans wherever I travel and stay.
-Belgian beer and single malt Scotch are my favorite alcohol.
+Belgian beer and single malt Scotch used to be my favorite alcohol and I am into pilsner lately.

 [Cocoverse](https://cocoverse.com) is the adventure space where my partner and I record our shared experiences.